dezsoseres/XRv_vMX_interas_interwork/intraas_shared_isis_working_L3VPN_L2VPN-HVPLS/README.md

 summary:
-reachability inside the vrf A enpoints (xr:lo100, juni:lo0.100) is ok between cisco xr and vmx routers in the domain. vmx domain is seemless mpls, core (isis) and aggregation (ospf) have no redistribution between them. core ASBRs are bgp rrs towards the aggregation. :)
+reachability inside the vrf A enpoints (xr:lo100, juni:lo0.100) is ok between cisco xr and vmx routers in the domain. vmx domain is seemless mpls, core (isis) and aggregation (ospf) have no redistribution between them. core ASBR (vmx4) is bgp RR towards the aggregation. :)

 it is an example config for L3VPN and L2VPN H-VPLS.
 L3VPN: